During a colonoscopy, the doctor inserts a colonoscope into your rectum to check for abnormalities in your entire colon.

 Problems with your exam

 If your doctor is concerned about the quality of the view through the scope, he or she may recommend a repeat colonoscopy or a shorter time until your next colonoscopy.
-If your doctor wasn't able to advance the scope through your entire colon, a barium enema or virtual colonoscopy may be recommended to examine the rest of your colon.
+If your doctor was unable to advance the scope through your entire colon, a virtual colonoscopy may be recommended to examine the rest of your colon.

 Explore Mayo Clinic studies of tests and procedures to help prevent, detect, treat or manage conditions.